 Zone 7's service area population has increased steadily since its inception in 1957; intermittently experiencing periods of rapid growth as a result of local development.
-For example, from 1970 to 1980, the cities in the eastern part of the service area more than doubled in population according to the State of California Department of Finance; with some area's population increasing more than 400%.
+For example, from 1970 to 1980, the cities in the western part of the service area more than doubled in population according to the State of California Department of Finance; with some area's population increasing more than 400%.
 This may be attributed to the construction of the Interstate 680 freeway which passes through both Dublin and Pleasanton.
-In addition, the cities in the northeast portion of the service area saw considerable population increases between 2000 and 2010.
+In addition, the cities in the service area saw considerable population increases between 2000 and 2010.
 According to an article published by the California State University, East Bay, this could be a result of increased immigration and new housing developments in the area.
-Conversely, the City of Livermore has historically been the most populated sector within the service area even though the City was not noticeably affected by either of these periods of rapid population growth.
+The City of Livermore has historically been the most populated city within the service area.

-According to Zone 7's 2015 Urban Water Management Plan, the service area population increased by 80% between 1990 and 2015.
+According to Zone 7's 2018 HMP, the service area population increased by 80% between 1990 and 2015.
 The area is expected to experience an increase of another 20% by 2030 as the result of anticipated buildout.
 Population projections within Zone 7's service area are presented in Table 2.2 with their corresponding percentage increase.